 American Sentinel University has financial aid professionals to assist students in obtaining financial assistance to pay for their educational expenses.
 Available resources include federal financial aid and student loans from private lenders.
 Federal assistance programs are administered by the U.S. Department of Education.
-Any U.S. citizen, national or person living permanently in the United States who is enrolled or accepted for enrollment may apply for such assistance.
-Every student considering application for financial aid should request a copy of the current Student Guide, published by the U.S. Department of Education.
+Any U.S. citizen, national or eligible non-citizen who is enrolled or accepted for enrollment may apply for such assistance.
+Every student considering applying for financial aid should read “Funding Your Education-The Guide to Federal Student Aid”.
 This important document may be obtained from American Sentinel’s Financial Aid Office and helps students understand eligibility requirements, the federal financial aid application process, deadlines and the various forms of aid available.

 Available Loans and Grants